A Place for Innovation, Collaboration, and Intellectual Exploration

 To finance this new construction, our Board of Trustees has approved a philanthropic campaign to raise funds from our community with additional support from financing.
 Athenian's financial situation is very solid, allowing us to underake this project from a strong position.

-Primarily, the Campaign will be funded through private gifts from every member of the school community: parents, alumni, parents of alumni, grandparents, faculty and friends.
+Primarily, the Campaign will be funded through private gifts from every member of the School community: parents, alumni, parents of alumni, grandparents, faculty and friends.
 We are also seeking assistance from foundations.
-Over the next eighteen months, every member of the community, past and present, will be contacted in regards to supporting this effort.
+By the end of the 2017-18 school year, every member of the community, past and present, will be contacted in regards to supporting this effort.
 For independent schools like Athenian, capital campaigns are standard practice in fundraising for infrastructure improvements.
-Just as community philanthropy has sustainted our School for the last 50 years, we believe that our current families will want to invest in the future of Athenian.
+Just as community philanthropy has sustained our School for the last 50 years, we believe that our current families will want to invest in the future of Athenian.

 Our goal is to minimize the impact on the students during active construction times.
 To keep students safe, some areas of the campus will be cordoned off.
-We will use the Dase Center for dining services through Sodexo during construction of the Main Hall.
+We will use a temporary kitchen for dining services during construction of the Main Hall.
 Our contractor, who has prior experience working on schools and hospitals, is required to ensure that student safety is a priority.

 Many alumni representing decades of Athenian experience participated in the design of these projects, including alumni on the board, on the staff, and alumni parents.
 Based on their input, we have committed to honor the existing Kate and Dyke Brown Hall by keeping its name and maintaining the viewshed as the focal point of the building.
 The iconic stained glass windows will be preserved and integrated into the new facility.
 While the new facilities footprint will be bigger than the current Main Hall, it will not encroach on the East Lawn.
 Finally, other architectural aspects of the original Main Hall will be integrated into the new facilities, including the reuse of the materials on campus.